jjhelmus/nmrglue/doc/tutorial.rst

 nmrglue is a python module for reading, writing, and interacting with the spectral data stored in a number of common NMR data formats.
-This tutorial offers a quick overview of some of the features of nmrglue.
+This tutorial provides an overview of some of the features of nmrglue.
 A basic understanding of python is assumed which can be obtained by reading some of the `python documentation <http://docs.python.org/>`_.
 The examples in this tutorial can be run interactively from the python shell but the use of an